rettichschnidi/clang-tidy-misra/README.md

 Installation
 ============
-Sorry, no documentation so far. `.travis.yml` may be useful.
+No documentation so far. `.travis.yml` and `travis/build.sh` may be useful.

 Bugs
 ====